socnetv/app/docs/roadmaps/roadmap_testing_ci_regression.md

 Your benchmark script output still shows `BUILD_TYPE=Debug` even when you run the Release binary.
 That’s a script-reporting detail (not a functional bug), but it can confuse future contributors.
 It’s a good tiny WS6 task.

 If you paste me your current `docs/roadmaps/roadmap_testing_ci_regression.md` file path/contents (if it differs from the skeleton you showed), I can also produce a `diff`-style patch, but you don’t need to — the above is ready to drop in.

+### Continuous release page shows a stale "published" date (#255 follow-up)

+`build-ci.yml`'s "Update continuous release description" step (`ubuntu-latest` job) `PATCH`es the existing `continuous` release's body on every `[ci]` run, but never touches its `published_at` timestamp — GitHub's releases page prominently displays that timestamp, so the page can look outdated (currently stuck at 2025-02-25) even though the body text and uploaded artifacts are fresh from the latest run.
+Proper fix is to delete and recreate the release each run instead of updating in place, which needs care: the four OS jobs currently upload artifacts to the existing `continuous` tag independently and in parallel, so the recreate step would need to run once, before any of the parallel upload steps, to avoid a race.
+Separately, the same script computes `commitMessage` (the commit's subject line) but never uses it in the description text — worth including once this is revisited.